 First, I want to thank our PRSA Chapter members for coming out to support the annual Fox Trot for Parkinson’s Research which raised more than $50,000 for the Michael J. Fox Foundation.
 This outstanding event has grown each year and that is due to fellow PRSA-WV member George Manahan and his team, and their outstanding commitment to supporting Parkinson’s research.

 If you missed our special Professional Development, “Storytelling in a Digital Age” in Morgantown, there was an incredible overview of the new tools we as public relations professionals can use moving forward.
 It was a great pleasure meeting with PRSA-WV Chapter members from northern West Virginia, PRSA-Pittsburgh members and the team at the West Virginia University Reed College of Media.

 Ben Roffee, Digital Director at Huffington Post’s RYOT, spoke about engaging with audiences through immersive storytelling and connecting with audiences through experiences.
 Even with new technologies, from virtual and augmented reality to 360-degree immersive video, speakers still emphasized that great stories matter.
+Find the best jfk car service.
 Join us April 19th as our monthly meeting focuses on Governor Jim Justice’s first Legislative session.
 Derek Scarbro, Director of Intergovernmental Affairs for the Justice administration, will share his experiences from the campaign trail to the Capitol during the first 100 days.

 Our annual Crystal Awards Gala is quickly approaching.
 The call for entries is now available on our website.
 We are using a new system that will enhance and make the Crystal Award entry process more user friendly.
 The regular deadline is April 14.